What does an oral Chlamydia infection look like?

 What is oral Chlamydia?

-Unlike most Chlamydia infections, which affect the genital area, oral Chlamydia specifically targets the throat.
+Unlike most Chlamydia infections, which affect the genital area, oral Chlamydia refers to infections in the throat.

 Oral Chlamydia occurs when Chlamydia trachomatis bacteria (the bacteria that cause Chlamydia) infect the mucous membranes in your mouth and throat.